admin1

 Static Imbalance1 oz imbalance on 15″ wheel at 60 mph = 4.6 lbs impact force

-Dynamic ImbalanceCauses side-to-side shimmy; needs weights on both sides
+Dynamic ImbalanceCauses side-to-side shimmy; requires weights on both sides

-Tape-on ApplicationApplied inside aluminum wheels for hidden, safe placement
+Tape-on ApplicationInstalled inside aluminum wheels for hidden placement

-Balancing ProcessComputer balancer guides placement; wheel spun again to confirm zero imbalance
+Balancing ProcessComputer balancer guides placement and confirms zero imbalance

-Tip: Always clean the wheel surface before applying adhesive wheel weights for the best grip and long-lasting results.
+Tip: Always clean the wheel surface before applying adhesive wheel weights.
+Clean metal ensures maximum adhesion and long-lasting balance.

 Types of Stick On Lead Weights for Tire Balancing

-Note: Choosing the right stick on wheel weights ensures proper tire balancing, longer tire life, and a smoother ride.
+Note: Choosing the correct stick on wheel weights improves tire balancing accuracy, extends tire life, and delivers a smoother ride.

 Stick On Lead Weights vs. Other Wheel Weights